 - A 45 or 32 Amp single phase industrial type socket-outlets are not readily obtainable; only the 16A socket-outlet is freely available.

 b) a socket-outlet that complies with SANS 60309-1 (industrial type) with 30 mA earth leakage protection, however, the use of industrial type socket-outlets is not recommended for stove connections.
-(See figure 5)
+(See fig 5)

 The tried and tested method of connecting stoves via an isolator and cable or other flexible arrangement remains the most practical and popular, though currently illegal (since Amd 1 of 2003) but deserves reconsideration.